Beyond the Door (film series)

-The Beyond the Door Trilogy is an Italian horror series of three originally unconnected films that were retitled to be part of a supernatural franchise for the American market.
-The series started in 1974 with Beyond the Door before ending with Beyond the Door III in 1988.
-The only loose connections between the films are that all three were Italian productions, Ovidio G. Assonitis produced parts I and III, child actor David Colin Jr. starred in Parts I and II (but playing different characters) and the supernatural theme of possession (a woman in part I, a child in part II and a train in part III).
+Beyond the Door is a horror film series that consists of three originally unconnected films that were retitled to be part of a supernatural franchise for the American and English speaking markets, and one direct sequel to the 1974 original.
+Several loose connections between the first three films are that all three were Italian productions, Ovidio G. Assonitis produced parts I and III, child actor David Colin Jr. starred in Parts I and II (but playing different characters).